vega/vega-lite/site/docs/tooltip.md

 permalink: /docs/tooltip.html
 ---

-Tooltip can provide details-on-demand about various marks on Vega-lite visualization.
-There are two distinct ways to create a tooltip
+Tooltip can provide details of a particular data point on demand.
+There are two ways to create a tooltip in Vega-Lite.

 * TOC
 {:toc}

 ## Using Tooltip channel

-With Vega-lite's [`tooltip`]({{site.baseurl}}/docs/encoding.html#mark-properties-channels) channel set the [`title`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/title) attribute, which will show a tooltip on hover.
+To quickly create a tooltip without an plugin, Vega-lite's [`tooltip`]({{site.baseurl}}/docs/encoding.html#mark-properties-channels) channel can be mapped to a data field.
 For example, this bar chart supports tooltips for field `b`.
 Hover over the bar and notice the simple tooltip that displays the value of field `b` for each bar.

 <div class="vl-example" data-name="bar_tooltip"></div>

-[`tooltip`]({{site.baseurl}}/docs/encoding.html#mark-properties-channels) provides a quick and easy way to add a tooltip.
-However, it is limited to displaying one field on the tooltip at a time.
 To show more than one field, you can calculate a new field that concatenates multiple fields.
-You can further customize the tooltip by specifying a custom event handler that gets invoked every time tooltip displays via [`tooltipHandler`](https://vega.github.io/vega/docs/api/view/#view_tooltipHandler) in [`Vega View API`](https://vega.github.io/vega/docs/api/view/).
+You can further customize the tooltip by specifying a custom event handler that gets invoked every time tooltip displays via [`tooltipHandler`](https://vega.github.io/vega/docs/api/view/#view_tooltipHandler)of the [`Vega View API`](https://vega.github.io/vega/docs/api/view/).

 ## Using Vega-tooltip plugin

+While [`tooltip`]({{site.baseurl}}/docs/encoding.html#mark-properties-channels) provides a quick and easy way to add a tooltip, it is limited to displaying one field on the tooltip at a time.
-[`Vega-tooltip`](https://github.com/vega/vega-tooltip/) is a tooltip plugin for both Vega and Vega-lite visualizations.
-It generates tooltips by creating an HTML element.
-HTML elements provide more features compared to the built-in [`tooltip`]({{site.baseurl}}/docs/encoding.html#mark-properties-channels) channel.
-It can display a list of multiple fields in the tooltip.
-You can also [customize](https://github.com/vega/vega-tooltip/blob/master/docs/customizing_your_tooltip.md) the style and fields that the tooltip displays.
+[`Vega-tooltip`](https://github.com/vega/vega-tooltip/) is a tooltip plugin for both Vega and Vega-lite visualizations that generates tooltips using a HTML table element to show values of multiple data fields.
+For more information about how to create a tooltip using `vega-tooltip`, please see [`vega-tooltip`'s documentation](https://github.com/vega/vega-tooltip).

 <link rel="stylesheet" type="text/css" href="https://cdnjs.cloudflare.com/ajax/libs/vega-tooltip/0.4.0/vega-tooltip.min.css">
 <div class="vl-example tooltip" data-name="bar"></div>